 - Chapter 11 for Businesses and Individuals – Bankruptcy Bootcamp, WSBA Continuing Legal Education

-- Former Executive Committee Member to the Washington State Bar Association, Creditor Debtor Rights Section
+- Executive Committee Member, Washington State Bar Association, Creditor Debtor Rights Section, 2013-2017

-- Editorial Board for Washington Real Property Deskbook Series, Fourth Edition
+- Editorial Board, Washington Real Property Deskbook Series, Fourth Edition

-- Volunteer at the King County Bar Association Debt Clinic
+- Former Volunteer, King County Bar Association Debt Clinic

-- Mentor for Seattle University law students in providing pro bono legal services
+- Former Mentor, Seattle University law students providing pro bono legal services